-As illegal use of painkillers and other prescription drugs hits crisis level in the United States, Pennsylvania presents a sobering picture of the problem.
-It’s estimated that abuse of morphine, OxyContin and Vicodin affects one in four families in the state, with addiction cutting across all ages and economic levels.
+As the illegal use of painkillers and other prescription drugs hits a crisis level in the United States, Pennsylvania presents a sobering picture of the problem.
+It’s estimated that abuse of morphine, OxyContin, and Vicodin affects one in four families in the state, with addiction cutting across all ages and economic levels.

 State officials are concentrating their efforts on ways to counteract this devastating issue.
 Last February State Representative Ryan A. Bizzarro reintroduced H.B.
 511, a bill that would enact more serious punishment for individuals who steal prescription medication from older adults.

 Originally designated as H.B.
 2006, the bill was first introduced during the prior legislative session.
 It calls for an amendment to current state law adding offenses for “taking or extorting, disposing of, or deceiving to acquire” medications prescribed for adults over 60 years old.

 These offenses would also have minimum mandatory sentencing attached.
 Individuals found guilty of theft by taking or disposition would receive one year in jail, while those using deception or extortion would receive six months.